-The current health insurance arrangements in Australia replace the modified Medibank scheme and were introduced on 1 November 1978.
-The basic feature of these arrangements is the provision of a primary level of coverage against health costs by the Commonwealth

-Government with additional coverage being offered by private health insurance organisations.
+The current health insurance arrangements in Australia were further modified on 1 September 1979.
+The basic feature of these arrangements is the provision of a primary level of coverage against health costs by the Commonwealth Government with additional coverage being offered by private health insurance organisations.

 The coverage provided by the Commonwealth Government is universal and automatic.
-The health insurance levy, payable since 1 October 1976, has been abolished.
 The Commonwealth Government now finances the coverage it provides from consolidated revenue.
 The element of compulsory insurance existing under the modified Medibank scheme has also been removed.